 Epigenetic markers (post-it notes) support the development of diagnostic tests (e.g. MDxHealth) for cancer, the assessment of cancer types (aggressive or non-aggressive) and the assessment of the risk of relapse.
 In addition, the decision on the best treatment method (e.g. with PredictMDx).
 Predictions promise that epigenetic changes can also help in the correct choice of medication in the future.

 There are also innovations in the areas of genomics in cancer care; printed paper diagnostics; hand-held devices for the developing world; personal genomics in preventive medicine; and biomarkers speed up clinical trials; based on newly generated knowledge of life science research.
 In addition, automation and robotization imply a shift in focus from the general average to personalized medicine, which is moving closer and closer to actual patient orientation.

 However, with all these ground-breaking innovations, their challenges must also be taken into account, be they heterogeneity, ubiquity (Internet of Things), big data, data protection, machine learning or the high degree of flexibility in the working environment, which must be constantly subjected and adapted.
 The latter may be the largest of them, as the technical development we motivate is usually far ahead of our personal development.

 Opportunities to discuss innovation and trends in the field of Diagnostics

 To drive innovation, it is crucial to get in contact with the right people – networking is key.
 Partnering conferences that gather industry leaders, experts, and executives are an impeccable tool and necessary for the advancement of the industry.
-This November, DxPx Conference is back in-person again at Dusseldorf, Germany where innovative growth companies, investors and industry partners discuss financing, licensing, and M&A partnerships with a focus on diagnostics, digital health, precision medicine, and life science tools.
+This year, DxPx Conference US will be held in person for the first time at AACC, McCormick Place, Chicago where innovative growth companies, investors and industry partners discuss financing, licensing, and M&A partnerships with a focus on diagnostics, digital health, precision medicine, and life science tools.